 I'm an accomplished flatpicker who's spent four years studying under Denison University's Casey Cook (founding member of the Atlanta-based bluegrass group The Dappled Grays).
 I've studied the playing styles of Tony Rice, Norman Blake, Bryan Sutton, and David Grier.
 I performed in 8 Denison Bluegrass Ensemble Concerts for crowds of nearly 1000 and opened for Ricky Skaggs in front of a packed crowd at the Midland Theater.

-I teach acoustic and electric guitar for rock, pop, folk, country, blues, praise and worship.
+I teach acoustic and electric guitar for rock, pop, folk, country, blues, and worship music.
 I've been playing guitar for 36 years, and teaching guitar for 14 years.
-With me you will learn, chords, scales, practical music theory, improvisation, sight reading, tablature, and most importantly songs by your favorite artists!
+When you study guitar with me you will learn chords, scales, practical music theory, improvisation, sight reading, tablature, and most importantly songs by your favorite artists!

 Compare hundreds of teachers based on the criteria that matter to you, including background checks, age and experience.